Protecting temperature-sensitive chemicals: when logistics becomes a key factor in performance

 Contact our COLD & CO experts for a tailor-made solution!

-Transport at controlled ambient temperature between +18°C and +25°C : a logistical challenge for medical devices
+Transport at controlled ambient temperatures between +18°C and +25°C: a logistical challenge for medical devices

-The thermal challenge +18°C to +25°C at the heart of medical logistics In the field of the transport of medical devices of in vitro diagnostics (IVD), some entities face a particular challenge: maintaining a strictly controlled temperature between 18°C and 25°C, regardless of the season.
-In both winter and summer, this requirement for thermal stability
+The +18°C to +25°C thermal challenge at the heart of medical logistics When it comes to transporting in vitro diagnostic medical devices (IVDMDs), certain entities face a very specific challenge: maintaining a strictly controlled temperature between 18°C and 25°C, whatever the season.
+In winter as in summer, this requirement for thermal stability is crucial to

-Transport at controlled ambient temperature between +18°C and +25°C : a logistical challenge for medical devices Lire la suite »
+Transport at controlled ambient temperatures between +18°C and +25°C: a logistical challenge for medical devices Lire la suite »

 La Petite Boucle & La Laiterie de Saint-Malo : the cyclologistic at the service of fresh and local